purescript/documentation/Understanding-fixity-declarations.md

 ## Associativity

-**Warning**: In most cases, "associativity" refers to the algebraic sense, which is defined as follows: an operator `*` is _associative_ if for all values of `x`, `y`, and `z`, `x * (y * z) = (x * y) * z`.
-Unfortunately there's a very confusing naming conflict here: in the context of fixity declarations, "associativity" is to do with how your code gets parsed, not its semantics.

-`infixl`, or "left-associative", means that repeated applications are bracketed starting from the left.
+`infixl` means that repeated applications are bracketed starting from the left.
 For example, `#` from Prelude is left-associative, meaning that an expression such as:

 ```
 products # filter isInStock # groupBy productCategory # length